Lost-Accountant/counterbeans/docs/Tax/Dual citizen tax.md

 ---

 <div class="page status" markdown="1">
-Under Construction
+Completed for Now
-{: .label .label-yellow }
+{: .label .label-blue }
 </div>

 # **What if I am resident of 2 countries?**